1972 United States presidential election: Vice presidential vote

 Most polls showed McGovern running well behind incumbent President Richard Nixon, except when McGovern was paired with Massachusetts Senator Ted Kennedy.
-McGovern and his campaign brain trust lobbied Kennedy heavily to accept the bid to be McGovern's running mate, but he continually refused their advances, and instead suggested U.S. Representative (and House Ways and Means Committee chairman) Wilbur Mills of Arkansas and Boston Mayor Kevin White.
+McGovern and his campaign brain trust lobbied Kennedy heavily to accept the bid to be McGovern's running mate, but he continually refused their advances, and instead suggested U.S. Representative (and House Ways and Means Committee chairman) Wilbur Mills from Arkansas and Boston mayor Kevin White.
 Offers were then made to Hubert Humphrey, Connecticut Senator Abraham Ribicoff, and Minnesota Senator Walter Mondale, all of whom turned it down.
-Finally, the vice presidential slot was offered to Senator Thomas Eagleton of Missouri, who accepted the offer.
+Finally, the vice presidential slot was offered to Senator Thomas Eagleton from Missouri, who accepted the offer.
 With hundreds of delegates displeased with McGovern, the vote to ratify Eagleton's candidacy was chaotic, with at least three other candidates having their names put into nomination and votes scattered over 70 candidates.
 A grassroots attempt to displace Eagleton in favor of Texas state representative Frances Farenthold gained significant traction, though was ultimately unable to change the outcome of the vote.

 The vice-presidential balloting went on so long that McGovern and Eagleton were forced to begin making their acceptance speeches at around 2 am, local time.
 After the convention ended, it was discovered that Eagleton had undergone psychiatric electroshock therapy for depression and had concealed this information from McGovern.
 A Time magazine poll taken at the time found that 77 percent of the respondents said, "Eagleton's medical record would not affect their vote."
 Nonetheless, the press made frequent references to his "shock therapy", and McGovern feared that this would detract from his campaign platform.
 McGovern subsequently consulted confidentially with pre-eminent psychiatrists, including Eagleton's own doctors, who advised him that a recurrence of Eagleton's depression was possible and could endanger the country, should Eagleton become president.

 McGovern had initially claimed that he would back Eagleton "1000 percent", only to ask Eagleton to withdraw three days later.
 This perceived lack of conviction in sticking with his running mate was disastrous for the McGovern campaign.
 McGovern later approached six prominent Democrats to run for vice president: Ted Kennedy, Edmund Muskie, Hubert Humphrey, Abraham Ribicoff, Larry O'Brien, and Reubin Askew.
 All six declined.
 Sargent Shriver, brother-in-law to John, Robert, and Ted Kennedy, former Ambassador to France, and former Director of the Peace Corps, later accepted.
 He was officially nominated by a special session of the Democratic National Committee.
 By this time, McGovern's poll ratings had plunged from 41 to 24 percent.